 Cloud POS systems are only one type of POS.
-Locally-installed and Hybrid POS systems may support businesses that need additional security or offline functionality.
+Locally-installed and hybrid POS systems may support businesses that need additional security and an offline functionality.

 A locally-installed POS system stores data to a specific computer or device and cannot be remotely accessed.
 This is most popular among foodservice businesses, typically operating legacy POS systems.
-For example, SpeedLine, Aloha, and Micros that have been around for decades and operate by networking several terminals through a central server that is usually housed in a business’s back office.
+For example, SpeedLine, Aloha, and Micros have been around for decades and operate by networking several terminals through a central server that is usually housed in a business’s back office.
 Locally-installed POS only work on-site and cannot be accessed via the internet, so you can only make updates and view reports from your business location.

-Locally installed systems tend to be more secure than purely cloud-based systems and they have no problem with offline functionality since they are not connected to the internet.
-They also tend to be much more expensive upfront, however.
+Such systems tend to be more secure than purely cloud-based systems, and they have no problem with offline functionality since they are not connected to the internet.
+They, however, tend to be much more expensive upfront.
 A brand-new locally-installed solution will set you back $10,000 to $15,000 or more, but they usually don’t have ongoing monthly fees.

 A hybrid POS is a system that combines the flexibility of a cloud-POS and the stability of a locally-installed POS.
 Many popular cloud-based POS, like Toast and Lightspeed, actually offer a hybrid installation option.
 A hybrid installation networks your terminals, printers, card readers, and other hardware through a free-standing server in your business location.
 The connections are usually made through Wi-Fi signals, though some rely on ethernet cabling.

 This hybrid installation option is usually what gives some cloud-based POS stronger offline functionality.
-Hybrid systems tend to come at a slightly higher upfront cost than a purely cloud-based system, but they don’t even come close to the expense of a locally installed system.
-You can expect hybrid installations to add $500 to $1,000 to your upfront costs, because they usually require a visit from an installation technician to set up.
+Hybrid systems tend to come at a slightly higher upfront cost than a purely cloud-based system, but they don’t even come close to the expense of a locally-installed system.
+You can expect such installations to add $500 to $1,000 to your upfront costs because they usually require a visit from an installation technician to set up.

 Small business needs are changing faster than they ever have before, and the flexibility, speed, and mobility of a cloud-based POS can help businesses navigate an ever-shifting consumer landscape.
 Every business has different requirements, and the type of software tools they choose will reflect that.

-Lightspeed POS’s dynamic cloud-based tools come the closest to supporting the widest variety of small businesses.
-Lightspeed offers just about everything a small retail shop, restaurant, or service business needs to get started, and it can scale with you as your business grows.
+Lightspeed POS’ dynamic cloud-based tools come the closest to supporting the widest variety of small businesses.
+Lightspeed offers just about everything a small retail shop, restaurant, and service business needs to get started, and it can scale with you as your business grows.
 To see if Lightspeed is a fit for your business, sign up for a free demo by clicking the button below.